Cadillac Man

 Cadillac Man is a 1990 American black comedy film directed by Roger Donaldson, starring Robin Williams and Tim Robbins.
 The plot of the film centers on car salesman Joey O'Brien (Williams), whose life is consumed by turmoil, which all comes to a head when his dealership is taken hostage by Larry (Robbins), a love-crazed motorcyclist.

 The film received mixed reviews from critics, and grossed $27.6 million against its $15 million budget.

 Plot

-Queens car salesman Joey O'Brien must deal with the ever-increasing pressures in his life: he has an ex-wife demanding alimony, a daughter who is missing, a married mistress and a single mistress who are both desperately in love with him, and a two-day deadline to either sell twelve cars or lose his job.
-In addition, he has an outstanding loan from a Mafia don; a loan that he must either quickly repay or lose his life.
+Queens car salesman Joey O'Brien must deal with the ever-increasing pressures in his life: his ex-wife Tina is demanding alimony, his daughter Lisa is missing, his married mistress Joy Munchack and his single mistress Lila are both desperately in love with him, and he has a two-day deadline to either sell twelve cars or lose his job.
+In addition, he has an outstanding loan from Mafia don Tony DiPino; a loan that he must either quickly repay or lose his life.

-On the day of the big dealership car sale (and the final day of O'Brien's deadline), the car dealership is taken hostage by Larry, a motorcyclist toting an AK-47 who believes that his wife is cheating on him.
-Joey manages to talk Larry out of doing any harm, by claiming that he is the one who is sleeping with Larry's wife.
+On the day of the big dealership car sale (and the final day of O'Brien's deadline), the car dealership is taken hostage by Larry Kosciuski, a motorcyclist toting an AK-47 who believes that his wife Donna is cheating on him.
+Joey manages to talk Larry out of doing any harm, by claiming that he is the one who is sleeping with Donna.
 As police surround the dealership, Joey and Larry begin to bond, and Joey convinces Larry to give himself up.

 Not realizing that Larry's gun is not loaded, the police wound him after most of the hostages have already been released.
-Joey promises to remain with him while he recovers, and confesses that he had never actually slept with Larry's wife.
-The crisis resolves all of Joey's problems: his mistresses learn of each other and dump him, his daughter returns, his job is secure, the Mafia don (whose son was among the hostages) forgives his debt, and he begins to reconcile with his ex-wife.
+Joey promises to remain with him while he recovers, and confesses that he had never actually slept with Donna.
+The crisis resolves all of Joey's problems: Joy and Lila learn of each other and dump him, Lisa returns, his job is secure, Tony (whose son Frankie was among the hostages) forgives his debt, and he begins to reconcile with Tina.

 Production

-To prepare for his role in the film, Williams spent time in car dealerships in Queens, New York.
+To prepare for his role in the film, Robin Williams spent time in car dealerships in Queens, New York.